-The people of Estero Bay News are your neighbors.
-We are dedicated to covering the stories that make this community special – local business, schools, news, organizations, and the strong threads that bind our community.
+The people behind the Estero Bay News are your neighbors.
+We are dedicated to covering the stories that make this community special and the strong threads that bind our community.

-Joan Sullivan has been part of The Bay News since its inception in 1989.
+Joan began as part of The Bay News with its inception in 1989 and has been involved in publications ever since.
 She has deep ties with this community, its history and the local arts community.

 The Estero Bay News truly is a family endeavor.
 We all enjoy the newspaper business and love the community we live in.
 Dean and Shari’s children – Ryan, Connor, and Aly – help with distribution and other tasks.
 Shari and Theresa-Marie have been friends since sixth grade.
 Dean’s mother, Joan, is a contributor and helps-out wherever help is needed.
 We look forward to serving our community.